Arbint/NeoVimSetup/README.md

 I recommend to use Winget or Chocolatey.

 ## Instal NvChad
-NvChad is a plugin boundle and manager.
+NvChad is a plugin bundle and manager.

 https://nvchad.com/docs/quickstart/install/